 Train Staff in Manual Handling

-Back injuries and strains are the most common employee injuries in the removals industry.
-Regular manual handling training reduces injury frequency, keeps your staff healthy, and may lower your premiums.
-Keep records of all training provided.
+Back injuries and musculoskeletal strains are the most common employee claims in the removals sector.
+Regular manual handling training reduces injury frequency, keeps your team healthy and may help lower premiums.
+Retain records of all training delivered.

 5

-If you offer storage services between moves, you need specific storage facility cover.
-Your goods in transit policy typically only covers goods while being moved, not while stored in your warehouse.
-Fire, theft, and flood at a storage facility can result in massive losses.
+If you store customer goods between moves, you need specific storage facility cover.
+Your goods in transit policy typically only applies while goods are being moved, not while stored in your warehouse.
+Fire, theft or flood at a storage facility can result in enormous losses.

 6